distbit0/distbit.xyz/_posts/2023-05-24-does-issuing-bonds-in-exchange-for-burning-currency-actually-decrease-supply.md

 ---
-title: "Does issuing bonds in exchange for burning currency actually decrease supply"
+articleUrl: https://distbit.xyz/Does-issuing-bonds-in-exchange-for-burning-currency-actually-decrease-supply
+author: distbit
+category: blog
+date: '2023-05-24 00:00 '
+description: null
+headerImage: false
 layout: post
-date: 2023-05-24 00:00
-headerImage: false
-category: blog
-author: distbit
-description:
-articleUrl: https://distbit.xyz/Does-issuing-bonds-in-exchange-for-burning-currency-actually-decrease-supply
----
+tag:
+- main
+title: Does issuing bonds in exchange for burning currency actually decrease supply

-The below is in reference to basis-style algo stables, which issue bonds as a way to temporarily reduce the stablecoin supply to counteract de-peggings below one dollar.
+---The below is in reference to basis-style algo stables, which issue bonds as a way to temporarily reduce the stablecoin supply to counteract de-peggings below one dollar.

 Of course there are even more fundamental flaws in this design, but I do not recall seeing the below discussed, so decided to write it up: